artist4xlibre/batticonplus/README.md

 Originally based on code from xbattbar-acpi.

-Note: The value for 'Maximum Capacity' in the systray icon tooltip is the\
+Note: The percentage for the battery's 'Maximum Capacity' in the systray icon\
-percentage of the current maximum charge capactiy compared to its design\
+tooltip is the comparison of its current maximum charge capacity and its design.\
-capacity.
-The maximum and minimum charge can on some systems be limited by bios\
+On some systems the maximum and minimum charge can be limited by bios\
 settings in which case e.g. the displayed maximum capacity can be 80% or lower.

 `Make options:`\